bigalnz/test_fft/README.md

-# kiwitracker
+# Kiwi Tracker

-A volunteer/non-profit philanthropic project to log to standard console the BPM of a Chick Timer (CT) for Kiwi.
+A volunteer/non-profit philanthropic python project to log to standard console the BPM of a Chick Timer (CT) for Kiwi.

+## Hardware

+The python code can be run on any enviroment, but for remote monitoring or as a drone payload a Raspi will suffice.
+The SDR (Software Defined Radio) that works best is the Airspy HF+ https://airspy.com/airspy-hf-plus/

 ## Background modes of transmitter